augustine0890/cloud-data-engineer/azure_core_data_concepts.md

 - Use cases:
     - IoT & telematics: ingest large amounts of data, quick storage utilized by analytics services, real-time data processing.
     - Retail & marketing: CosmosDB for Windows Store and Xbox Live --> used in the retail industry fro storage and process pipelines.
-    - Gaming: database tier crucial, cloud delivers customized and personalized user content, low latency for speed and greater user experience, capability to handle new game launches and feature updates.
+    - Gaming: database tier crucial, cloud delivers customized and personalized user content, low latency for speed and greater user experience, capability to handle new game launches and feature updates (in-game stats, and high-score leaderboards).
-    - Web & mobile: Cosmos DB is well suited for modern requirements to deliver rich user experiences.
+    - Web & mobile: Cosmos DB is well suited for modern requirements to deliver rich user experiences (modeling social interactions, integrating with third-party services, and rich personalized experiences).
 - When date needs to be ingested very quickly or the query is unknown and unconstrained --> relational DB can be less suitable than a non-relational DB
 - Semi-structured data:
     - It's not bound to a table or schema, but can be separated into hierarchies (application can parse and process)
+    - Contains fields, only define the fields that needed on a per-entity basis.
 - Unstructured data:
     - Data doesn't naturally contain fields.
     - Audio, video, and other media streams.
 - NoSQL non-relational DB:
     - Key-value stores: quickest type for inserting and querying data.
 Key uniquely identifies the item and value holds the data for the item.
 Azure Table storage, CosmosDB are key-value store.
     - Document DBs: typically store data in JSON format, XML, YAML, and BSON, text.
+        - Contains the entire data for an entity.
         - Does not require all documents have the same structure.
         - Retrieve docs by document key --> unique identifier
         - CosmosDB can only read and write entire documents, update replaces the entire document with a new versioin --> reduce fragmentation in DBs.